 O - Outcome

-Type of Question: In a clinical setting, questions relate to treatment, diagnosis, etiology (cause), prognosis, and quality of life.
+Type of Question: In a clinical setting, questions that relate to treatment, diagnosis, etiology (cause), prognosis, and quality of life.
 You will not address all of these in a single question.

 Synonyms: Spend some time brainstorming about other terms used for the same concept, either in a modern setting or historically.
 Most likely you will discover more of these as you start searching